o2r-project/api/docs/compendium/substitute.md

 }
 ```

-- Filter by `overlay`:
+**Example** for filtering by `overlay`:

 `curl https://.../api/v1/substitution?overlay=as4Kj`

 `GET /api/v1/substitution?overlay=as4Kj`

-Result will be a list of compendia ids that have been substituted out of a choosen overlay ERC
+Result will be a list of compendia ids that have been substituted out of a chosen overlay ERC.

 ```json
 200 OK